“What? You’re going to Amsterdam? Dude, I bet you are gonna get soooo baked?”

 So Anything Goes?

 In a word: no. Hard drugs – cocaine, heroin, LSD etc – are still firmly illegal.
 They will not be for sale in coffee shops, and if you do find yourself encountering them then remember they are just as illegal in the Netherlands as they are anywhere else.
 Don’t let the Dutch reputation for permissiveness delude you; be caught with hard drugs and risk anything from deportation to jail time.
+Just like the Tampa treatment centers for addiction, they too have specialized treatment centers there for such hard drugs as people are easily tempted towards them.

 Visiting a Coffee Shop